NSS-Day-Cohort-42/rare-server-news-hounds/README.md

 ## Installation Instructions
 Requirements:
-- Python 3.8.1 (One option is to install pyenv to manage python versions)
+- Python 3.8.1
-- pipenv `pip3 install --user pipenv`
-- watchgod `pip install watchdog`

 Installation steps

 1. If you haven't already, visit https://github.com/NSS-Day-Cohort-42/rare-news-hounds, and follow the readme there to set up the client side of the application.
 1. Create a new directory for this project, and use the terminal to clone the project directory there: `git clone https://github.com/NSS-Day-Cohort-42/rare-server-news-hounds.git`
-1. Run `pipenv shell` to create a new virtual environment
-1. Run `pipenv install watchgod` to install
+1. Run `python request_handler.py` to run the database.
 1. Once you are running the sample database, create a new user, and log in to view the site. 🦮 Good Boy!!!🦮 Give yourself a treat!🦮

 ## User Experience